Rhoban/DXLBoard/firmware/README.md

 ## How does it works

 The board will appear as a virtual serial port (typically `/dev/ttyACM0` on linux).
-You can send dynamixel packet through it.
+You can directly send dynamixel packet through it.

 ## Sync Read